Examining the societal impact of childhood exposure to domestic violence for Hestia

 Pro Bono Economics’ analysis shows that a failure to support children exposed to domestic violence in the UK could cost taxpayers between £480 million and £1.4 billion.
 Broken down, educational costs here total £790 million, foster and residential costs up to £460 million, crime costs of up to £110 million, and health and social care costs of up to £70 million.
 With around 500,000 children in the UK having been exposed to domestic violence, and a failure to support these children resulting in an increase of around 35,000 to 100,000 with a conduct or hyperactivity disorder, these costs equate to between £1,000 and £2,900 per child.

 The “On the Sidelines” report was launched in parliament on the 5th of March 2019, with speakers including the Victims Commissioner Baroness Newlove and Parliamentary Under Secretary of State Edward Argar MP.
 The report’s findings were featured by many media outlets, including BBC News, the Today Programme and Today in Parliament.
+In 2019 it was announced that following this report, the school admissions code will be altered to enable easier access to schools for children fleeing domestic abuse.

 Lyndsey Dearlove, Head of UK SAYS NO MORE at Hestia, stated: